JoelPagliuca/LightningTalks/docker-getting-started-workshop/PITCHME.md

 Common directives

 * `FROM <base_image>`
+* `ADD <host_directory> <container_directory>`
+* `RUN <command>`
+* `CMD ["cmd", "arg"]`

+Note:

 * chose a starting point
-* `ADD <host_directory> <container_directory>`
 * add files from the host to the container
-* `RUN <command>`
 * run a command within the image
-* `CMD ["cmd", "arg"]`
 * set the instruction that's run when you do `docker run`

 ---